 We pride ourselves in wanting to listen.
 Pop in anytime to talk to our nursing staff on reception.

-Pups are given primary inoculations against distemper, hepatitis, parvovirus and leptospirosis at ten and twelve weeks of age.
+Pups are given primary inoculations against distemper, hepatitis, parvovirus and leptospirosis at eight and ten weeks of age.
 Manufacturers recommend that a pup does not meet other dogs until one week after the completion of its primary inoculations.

 When it comes to puppy vaccinations, we believe it is important to give the first vaccination as late as possible so that the mum’s antibodies don’t neutralise the vaccination given to your puppy.
-Sometimes we will decide that further socialisation of your puppy is much more important than waiting until one week after the second vaccination (for leptospirosis only) before allowing your puppy to mix with other strange dogs or people.
+Sometimes when a puppy comes to us for its first vaccination and it is over 10 weeks old, we will decide that further socialisation of your puppy is much more important than waiting until one week after the second vaccination (for leptospirosis only) before allowing your puppy to mix with other strange dogs or people.
 You will need to be aware of any risks to your puppy as regards leptospirosis because it is this disease that requires two injections.
 Leptospirosis is transmitted in rat urine.
+Presently, we use the L2 strain of Leptospira vaccination but may have to start using the L4 vaccine at some point in the future if L2 is no longer manufactured or the L4 strains become present in our locality.

 We are aware of the WSAVA guidelines on vaccination and will always make a risk assessment before vaccinating your adult pet.
 We need to know your locality, what diseases are prevalent and whether or not there is an outbreak e.g. of parvovirus.
 We will also make a judgment on vaccination depending on the age and health of your pet or whether or not your pet ever goes outside.
 Some vaccines we would always advise a yearly vaccination e.g. rabbit vaccines must be given every year to maintain immunity against myxomatosis.